O2O for eTailers: how to deliver the OmniChannel experience to your customers

 - Warehouse Management Systems: For B-B and B-C eCommerce fulfillment.

 While the respective building blocks are best of the breed in their domain, they are not geared to meet the functionality/flexibility required to support additional sales channels.
 Thus, Some of the key areas to address include:

-The basic requirement for enabling offline operations is to collaborate with retail chains or setup your own kiosks/small stores.
-The next step is the implementation of different pieces in the O2O suite to ensure a smooth integration with ERPs, 3PLs, store systems, eCommerce front-ends, and/or marketplaces.
+The first step in enabling offline operations is to collaborate with retail chains or set up own kiosks/small stores.
+The next step is the implementation of different modules in the O2O suite which helps in ensuring a smooth integration with ERP systems, logistics companies/3PLs, in-store systems, web front-ends, and/or marketplaces.

-Vin eRetail O2O Suite, with its ready integrations with 75+ leading global web stores, marketplaces, and last-mile fulfillment companies, provides a complete set of solution to enable the online to offline transformation.
+Vin eRetail O2O Suite, has 175+ ready product integrations with web stores/frontend platforms, marketplaces, and 3PLs/last-mile fulfillment companies that provides a complete set of solution to enable the online to offline transformation.

 Any tips or comments for us?
 Let us know in the section below.

 Subscribe to our blog and stay updated!